Castlevania: Symphony of the Night (PlayStation)

 This is the version used for the "The Best" and "PSOne Books" rereleases.

 - Richter's flame whip, activated by pressing Triangle without a subweapon equipped, has been changed from holy to fire elemental.
 The flame whip has no advantages over the normal whip in the other versions.

 - The Sprite familiar can sing the previously unused Nocturne song in this version.
 Simply have Alucard sit in a chair until she sits on his shoulder, then wait a while longer and she'll begin singing.

 - As with the English releases of the game, the text 'the evening' on the game over screen has been corrected to 'this evening'.

 - For some reason, the misplaced damage attribute of Tombstones and Archers in Japanese v1.0 version were set back, in order to match the situations in other Western releases.

 |Japanese v1.0||English/Japanese v1.2|

-- Unlike Japanese v1.0 version, player can cast another Wing Smash during Wing Smash animation by chaining the input of wing smash with proper timing, à la in other Western releases.
+- Unlike the Japanese v1.0 version, the player can cast another Wing Smash during Wing Smash's animation by chaining the input of Wing Smash with proper timing, à la in other Western releases.